 What happens next

-Your relationship can be registered 28 days after lodging the application and paying the appropriate fees.
+The earliest your relationship can be registered is 28 days after lodging the application and paying the appropriate fees.
 You can't fast track this registration.

 Contact the Department of Home Affairs (Australian Government) to find out if registering your relationship can support your visa application.